Signs and symptoms of preterm labor

-Preterm labor can show different signs as it approaches at different times, and even women who have had previous preterm deliveries can be taken off-guard by preterm labor, so it’s a good idea to know all of the different ways it could first appear.
+Preterm labor can show different signs as it approaches, and even people who have had previous preterm birth can be taken off-guard by preterm labor, so it’s a good idea to know all of the different ways it could first appear.

 Babies who are born prematurely can face challenges that babies who are carried to term might not, but with prompt medical care, most babies who are born preterm grow into happy, healthy children.